What’s a Brain Tumor?

 A larger tumor in the frontal lobe of the brain usually changes the ability to think.
 Additionally, a small tumor in the Wernicke’s area causes significant loss of function.
 Personality changes usually happen when a tumor damages the lobe of the brain.

-Risk factors for developing a brain tumor include genetics, old age, race, exposure to carcinogenic chemicals, radiation exposure, etc. Several hereditary conditions like Von Hippel–Lindau disease, tuberous sclerosis, multiple endocrine neoplasias, etc. increases the risk of having a brain tumor.
+Risk factors for developing a brain tumor include genetics, old age, race, exposure to carcinogenic chemicals, radiation exposure, etc. Several hereditary conditions such as Von Hippel–Lindau disease, tuberous sclerosis, multiple endocrine neoplasias, etc. increases the risk of having a brain tumor.

 How Do Spinal Specialists Diagnose a Brain Tumor?

+Diagnosis of brain tumors typically involves a combination of neurological examinations, imaging studies (such as MRI or CT scans), and sometimes a biopsy to analyze the tumor tissue.
 The initial diagnosis of a brain tumor depends upon a full physical examination and taking a brief medical history of the patient.
-The physical examination comprises a very detailed neurological examination where neurosurgeons usually perform tests to test the function of the cranial nerve.
+The physical examination comprises a very detailed neurological examination where Fort Worth Neurosurgeons usually perform tests to test the function of the cranial nerve.
 These nerves usually originate from the brain.
 Neurosurgeons will look into the eyes using an ophthalmoscope to test the pupils reaction time in front of a bright light.
 The spinal specialist will also evaluate the patients muscle strength, coordination, memory, and ability to do mathematical functions.
 Neurosurgeons may also perform the following tests to confirm the diagnosis (Series & Science, 2021):

 - CT scan: This helps to get a detailed image of the structures of the head and neurosurgeons can easily detect abnormalities by using this imaging test.